We’re upgrading the gateway into New Brighton, including the Pages Road Bridge, which is key to improving the emergency evacuation of the area.

 The new bridge and traffic lights will be slightly north of the current position.
 A benefit of this is to allow the existing bridge to be used while construction is underway.

-The Council has allocated funding through our 2024-2034 Long Term Plan for the project.
+The Council has also allocated funding through our 2024-2034 Long Term Plan for the project.

-Subject to NZTA funding subsidy business case approval, the elements of the project likely to be designed and built in the first phase of the project will be Pages Road, The New Bridge, The Seaview Rd and Hawke Street T-Intersection, The New Pocket Park and modifications to the nearby road’s intersections in conjunction with the council approved scheme design.
+The elements of the project likely to be designed and built in the first phase of the project will be Pages Road, the new bridge, The Seaview Rd and Hawke Street T-Intersection, The New Pocket Park and modifications to the nearby road’s intersections in conjunction with the council approved scheme design.
 The full renewal of the nearby roads will be built at a later date when additional funding is available.

 We are currently expecting the design to be complete and consents granted, ready for us to start construction, in the first half of 2028.
+There is opportunity to commence the construction earlier if consents are approved quicker than expected.
 The project scope mentioned in the first phase above is likely to take between 18 and 24 months to construct.